-$$y_t = b + \sum{i=1}^p B_i y{t-i} + e_t, \tag{16}$$
+$$y_t = b + \sum{i=1}^{p} B_i y{t-i} + e_t, \tag{16}$$

-where $y_t$ is a $4 \times 1$ vector of variables including: the percent change in global crude oil production; global real economic activity index of Kilian $(2009)^6$ ; the log of the real price of oil - $\hat{S}{t+h|t} = \exp(\hat{y}{3,t+h|t})$ and global above-ground crude oil inventories.
+where y_t is a 4 × 1 vector of variables including: the percent change in global crude oil production; global real economic activity index of Kilian (2009); the log of the real price of oil $-\hat{S}{t+h|t} = \exp(\hat{y}{3,t+h|t})$ and global above-ground crude oil inventories.
 This model can be viewed as the reduced-form representation of the global oil market structural VAR model developed by Kilian and Murphy (2014).
+Recently, Hamilton (2021) argued that an alternative measure, derived from world industrial production, is a better indicator of global real economic activity.
+Comparing various measures of global real economic activity, Baumeister, Korobilis, and Lee (2020) find that models based world industrial production or a common factor extracted from a panel of real commodity prices provide the best forecasts of the real price of oil.
+However, due to the lack of available real-time data vintages, we refrain from using these alternative measures of global economic conditions.

-Combination models We use five of the individual models listed in Table 1 to compose model combinations: CRB, Futures, Spread, TVspread and VAR.
-The NC model is then used as a benchmark model to compare relative forecast performance of both the individual models and the combination models.
+Combination models.
+We use five of the individual models listed in Table 1 to compose model combinations: CRB, Futures, Spread, TVspread and VAR.
+The NC model is then used as a benchmark model to compare relative forecast performance of the various models.

 In addition to the BPS model discussed in Section 2, we also consider Bayesian model averaging (BMA).
-BMA is a popular ensemble learning method that has been widely used within the econometrics literature (see, e.g. Aastveit et al. (2019) and references therein).
-When using BMA the individual forecast densities, $p(\tilde{y}{t,h}|M_i, I_t)$ , from model $M_i$ are pooled into a combined posterior/forecast density, $p(\tilde{y}{t,h}|I_t)$ , given as where the weights, $w{i,t,h}$ , are specified in one of two ways.
-In the first instance, following, among others, Amisano and Giacomini (2007); Hall and Mitchell (2007) and Jore et al. (2010), we use recursive weights based on the logarithmic score which take the form
+BMA is a popular ensemble learning method that has been widely used within the econometrics literature (see, e.g., Aastveit et al. 2019 and references therein).
+When using BMA the individual forecast densities, $p(\tilde{y}{t,h}|M_i, I_t)$, from model M_i are pooled into a combined posterior/forecast density, $p(\tilde{y}{t,h}|I_t)$, given as where the weights, $w{i,t,h}$, are specified in one of two ways.
+In the first instance, following, among others, Amisano and Giacomini (2007), Hall and Mitchell (2007), and Jore, Mitchell, and Vahey (2010), we use recursive weights based on the logarithmic score which take the form in which T_0 denotes the start date of the forecast evaluation period and T denotes the end date of the period.
+In addition to this, we consider a version of BMA which uses a two-year rolling window when updating the weights.